 Use a Probiotic Shampoo

 If a persistent foul odour is a problem for your dog, more bathing with strong detergent soaps may even make the problem worse.
-Instead, choose a gentle probiotic shampoo that has Omega-3, which deeply moisturizes dry skin and promotes the good bacteria your dog needs for healthy skin.
+Instead, choose a gentle probiotic shampoo with Omega-3, which deeply moisturizes dry skin and promotes the good bacteria your dog needs for healthy skin.

 Don’t Forget the Conditioner